taeeekim/bmeg310/assignment 1/assignment 1 solutions.md

 **TOTAL:** Out of 40, plus 3 bonus

-Note 1: Errors were not carried forward wherever a mistake was repeated.
-If an explanation was based off incorrect results but was thorough and made sense in terms of the models, data, and found results, it was given at least part marks.
+**Note 1:** Errors were not carried forward wherever a mistake was repeated.
+If an explanation was based off incorrect results but was thorough and made sense in terms of the models, data, and found results, it was given at least part marks.<br/>
-Note 2: If your answer does not match the one given below, this does not mean it is incorrect.
-If you lost marks for an explanation, it means that your statements were incorrect given your results or you were missing something important.
+**Note 2:** If your answer does not match the one given below, this does not mean it is incorrect.
+If you lost marks for an explanation, it means that your statements were incorrect given your results or you were missing something important.<br/>
+**Note 3:** Submissions were marked late according to the following rules: 10% for each day late up to 3 days, and then zero for assignment.
+This means that if you were between 0 and 1 day late, 10%, between 1 and 2 days, 20% etc.<br/>

 ## Question 1
 **Q1.1.
 (3 marks)** *1 mark for code, 1 mark for data selection, 1 mark for correct answer*<br/>